Events

 Structured Authoring Using Open Source Tools

+As many Documentation departments struggle to enforce consistent structure and formatting in their publications, structured authoring can enable writers to author consistent content, publish across different media, and reuse content throughout information products.
+With many commercial solutions costing thousands (and even hundreds of thousands) of dollars to implement, how can a writing team take advantage of these benefits without breaking the bank?
 Please join Technical Writer and XML evangelist Bill Lawrence as he shows the value structured authoring can provide for you while demonstrating an end-to-end authoring and publishing solution using entirely free, open source solutions.

-This year’s Employment Roundtable will be focusing on Alternative Employment: Freelancing, Self-Employment, & Franchising.
+Employment Roundtable 2011 This year’s Employment Roundtable will be focusing on Alternative Employment: Freelancing, Self-Employment, & Franchising.

 Starts: Saturday January 22, 2011, 09:00AM EST